vegaprotocol/well-known/README.md

 ## Status

 Oracles typically have the status `active`.

-Other statuses may be labelled with the fol

 Apps on the Vega network may choose to expose these statuses to users.